Last updated on December 14, 2022 by Wandering our World

 Hawaii is the perfect place for an island vacation.
 With beautiful beaches, lush forests, and a sparkling ocean, you can’t go wrong with any spot you choose.
 However, if you’re looking for a real vacation to slow down, relax, and escape the hustle and bustle of everyday life, Kauai and Big Island should be at the top of your list to consider.

 Both are excellent options for those looking for outdoor adventures too.
-Despite their differences in size, if the natural world is your happy place, it’S hard to go wrong between either of these islands.
 Although as we show here, there are important differences between Kauai and Big Island that you must consider when planning a vacation.

 The Big Island has the most options for things to do simply because of its size.
-You can find eight types of ecosystems, five volcanoes, and the Hawaii Volcanoes Natural Park.
-On the other hand, Kauai is the oldest island in Hawaii, and it’s known for its dramatic landscape.
+You can find eight types of ecosystems, five volcanoes, and the Hawaii Volcanoes Natural Park there.
+On the other hand, Kauai is the oldest island in Hawaii, has better beaches and is known for its dramatic landscape.

 This island is also home to some of the most stunning natural scenery in the world.
 From dramatic cliffs and lush forests.
 No wonder then that it was the perfect setting for movies like Jurassic Park.

 However summer is the best time to visit Kauai because during the rest of the year you could run into a substantial amount of rain, as well as rough waters during the winter months.

 The Big Island is called “big” for a reason – it has incredible diversity, so you can literally choose what kind of weather and sand color you prefer on any given day.

 From the snowy peak of a volcano to the warm salty breeze down on the beach, make sure to pack layers for all weathers.